-Getting that visa is an exciting milestone in your life, and it’s time for the next step in your journey.
+Getting your confirmation of permanent residence is an exciting milestone in your life, and it’s time for the next step in your journey.
 Once all the paperwork is done, including medicals, all your belongings are packed and your goodbyes are said, your Canadian journey has officially begun.
+You are now ready to prepare for landing in Canada.

 Hopefully, you will have a great first experience at your landing.
 One of the first people you will meet at your point of arrival in Canada will be a friendly Canada customs agent.